DreamMaker0x00/harry_young/code/readme.md

-py file to parse the top 250 coin basic description provided by the coingecko api, and return the sha256 value corresponding to the id and symbol
+py file to parse the top 250*4 coins basic description provided by the coingecko api, and return the sha256 value corresponding to the id and symbol

 coins_json, 4 files for the top1000 coins json